-SB25 ST MARTIN'S HOSPITAL - Site Allocation
+SB25 - ST MARTIN'S HOSPITAL - SITE ALLOCATION

-2201.
+- 220I.
 The site is currently owned by NHS Property Services.
 Some areas of the site, namely the clinical buildings to the south-east, continue to play an important role in the NHS's clinical facilities requirement.
-However, some buildings within the site are expected to soon be declared surplus to the operational healthcare requirements of the NHS by local heath commissioners, therefore releasing these areas for use as housing.

-220m.The site is historically sensitive.
+However, some buildings within the site are expected to soon be1 declared surplus to the operational healthcare requirements of the NHS by local heath commissioners, therefore releasing these areas for use as housing. - 220m.
+The site is historically sensitive.
 It is located within the World Heritage Site and has many layers of history prior to its development by the NHS.
 Records show that it may have once been used as a military barracks, before becoming a workhouse, and then a hospital.
 The main building within the complex, a former workhouse building, which has now been converted to apartments, is Grade II listed, as is the Chapel of St Martin, located to the north of the site.
-A nineteenth century paupers burial ground is also located within the site, and there are known archaeological deposits in the surrounding area.
+A nineteenth century paupers burial ground is also located within the site, and there are known archaeological deposits in the surrounding area. - 220n.

-&lt;sup>1 Not yet declared surplus.
-AN to request info on timescales from landowner.
-Local Plan Partial Update January 2023

-- 220n.
 The buildings within the site which are due to soon be declared surplus to requirement for clinical use comprise Kempthorne House, Midford House, Ash House and Frome House.
 The latter is a modern single storey flat roofed building, and a large portacabin.
-The other three buildings provide an important narrative as part of the site's history, with regards to their hierarchy and design. - 220o.Attractive landscaped areas throughout the site are considered important both visually and potentially in terms of biodiversity.
+The other three buildings provide an important narrative as part of the site's history, with regards to their hierarchy and design.

+1 Not yet declared surplus.
+AN to request info on timescales from landowner.

+- 2200.Attractive landscaped areas throughout the site are considered important both visually and potentially in terms of biodiversity.
 There are many trees throughout the site, which require retention and protection, some of which are located very close to the footprint of the buildings. - 220p.The site is located c.2.5km from the centre of Bath, and there is a reasonable range of local facilities within walking distance, including education, food retail and healthcare.
 The A367 Wellsway is located c.250m to the west of the site and offers access to regular bus services to the city centre within walking distance.
 Thus, the site offers reasonable potential for journeys to be made sustainably.